MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub out_ports: Vec<String>,

-    /// The available sample rates for this device. pub sample_rates: Vec<u32>,
+    /// The available sample rates for this device.
+    ///
+    /// This is irrelevant for ASIO devices because the buffer size is configured
+    /// through the configuration GUI application for that device. pub sample_rates: Vec<u32>,

-    /// The default/preferred sample rate for this audio device. pub default_sample_rate: u32,
+    /// The default/preferred sample rate for this audio device.
+    ///
+    /// This is irrelevant for ASIO devices because the buffer size is configured
+    /// through the configuration GUI application for that device. pub default_sample_rate: u32,

     /// The supported range of fixed buffer/block sizes for this device.
 If the device
-    /// doesn't support fixed-size buffers then this will be `None`. pub fixed_buffer_size_range: Option<FixedBufferSizeRange>,
+    /// doesn't support fixed-size buffers then this will be `None`.
+    ///
+    /// This is irrelevant for ASIO devices because the buffer size is configured
+    /// through the configuration GUI application for that device. pub fixed_buffer_size_range: Option<FixedBufferSizeRange>,

     /// The default channel layout of the input ports for this device.